cozy/cozy-stack/docs/konnectors.md

 - [ ] What API to list the konnectors for My Accounts?
 - [ ] What workflow for developing a konnector?
 - [ ] How to test konnectors?
-- [ ] How are manager the locales?
+- [ ] How are managed the locales?
 - [ ] Which version of nodejs?
 - [ ] Do you keep coffeescript?
 Or move every konnector to ES2017?
   - 28 konnectors in coffee